-I came to the glorious sport of triathlon at the ripe old (young!) age of 45.
+I’m a full time professional coach and I came to the glorious sport of triathlon at the ripe old (young!) age of 45.
 I’d always enjoyed being active whether it was walking, racket sports or a bit of running or cycling.
 I had a friend who was doing some triathlons but figured I could never take part in one as I couldn’t swim front crawl (nobody told me it was ok to do breaststroke which I was already pretty good at).
 After the 2012 Olympics I decided to get some front crawl lessons, buy a “proper” road bike and entered my first event the following summer which I absolutely loved.

 After that first race, I definitely got the bug and it coincided with my children being a bit older and I therefore had more time to train.
 I took a fairly sensible approach and built up from Sprint distance to Ironman over four seasons.
 By 2017 I had completed 2 Ironman events and multiple races at other distances.
 I’m generally a “middle of the pack’ finisher but leave a race knowing I’ve given it all I’ve got.

 At the start of 2018 I had a serious accident on my bike which I was lucky to survive.
 I broke my neck, fractured my back and wrist and spent 12 weeks in a halo and it was a full six months before I was able to run again or cycle outdoors.
 It was during this time that I started being more intentional about coaching and gaining qualifications.

 The road back to training and racing following my accident taught me a great deal about how I “tick” but also made me realise that each of us respond to situations in different ways and that only a truly individual approach and methodology will produce the best results.

 In 2019 I qualified for the GB age group team at the European championships standard distance race.
 Given this was just over a year since my accident, I felt it rubber stamped my return from what could have been the end of triathlon all together.
 Over the last few years I’ve raced as part of the GB age Team on a number of occasions.